software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 {: .highlight}

 > Use the `@CrossOrigin` annnotation on the REST controller classes to allow cross-origin requests from the frontend application.

 {: .important-title }

+> Exercise 16
+>
+> Create two new labels: "frontend" and "backend".
+Add the "frontend" label for frontend-related tasks and the "backend" label for backend-related tasks.

+{: .important-title }